-There is this parable I had heard long time back on two frogs.
+There is this parable I had heard a long time back on two frogs.
 One used to live the well and the other in the sea.
 The frog that lived in the well was born in the well and that well was the world for him.
-He didn’t knew the world outside of the well.
+He didn’t know the world outside of the well.
 One day the frog of the sea was passing by and saw this one in the well.
 “What are you doing here in this small well, when there is an unlimited ocean outside.”, the frog inquired.
-The well frog said, you are lying, this well is so big.
+The well frog said you are lying, this well is so big.
 There cannot be anything bigger than this well !.
-The sea frog suggested, “Why dont you come and join me?”.
-Well frog replied, “I have always been here.
-Moreover I am comfortable here.
-I don’t think there is any thing for me outside.
+The sea frog suggested, “Why don’t you come and join me?”.
+Well, the frog replied, “I have always been here.
+Moreover, I am comfortable here.
+I don’t think there is anything for me outside.
 This is where I belong”.
 So the sea frog after insisting leaves and the well frog continues to live in its ‘limited’ well.

-This story very beautifully conveys on how we allow our beliefs and conditioned patterns of thinking ‘limit’ our lives.
+This story very beautifully conveys how we allow our beliefs and conditioned patterns of thinking ‘limit’ our lives.
 Most people when asked about their interest in understanding self or spiritual knowledge or meditation think – This ain’t for me, I am better off without it.
-I have a ‘comfortable’ and ‘happy’ life and dont need to explore my inner world.
-Only one in distress really explore this and practice meditation or maybe once I retire I’ll have time for this.
+I have a ‘comfortable’ and ‘happy’ life and don’t need to explore my inner world.
+Only one in distress really explores this and practice meditation or maybe once I retire I’ll have time for this.
 These are the people who refuse to leave their ‘well’.
-Doesn’t matter how luxurious and ‘comfortable’ your ‘well’ is.
-A well is still a well.
+It doesn’t matter how luxurious and ‘comfortable’ your ‘well’ is.
+A well is still well.

-The problem is – we dont know what we dont know.
-We have been in the ‘limited’ body consciousness for so long that we dont know what the ‘unlimited’ tastes like.
+The problem is – we don’t know what we don’t know.
+We have been in the ‘limited’ body consciousness for so long that we don’t know what the ‘unlimited’ tastes like.
 We have been in darkness for so long that we don’t remember the experience of light.
-Unless guided by someone who dwells in that space as a result of an persistence effort and attention on self, one is completely oblivious to the ‘unlimited’ consciousness just like the frog in the well completely oblivious of the ocean outside.
+Unless guided by someone who dwells in that space as a result of persistent effort and attention on self, one is completely oblivious to the ‘unlimited’ consciousness just like the frog in the well completely oblivious of the ocean outside.